-Potential Partners: South Carolina Commission for Minority Affairs, South Carolina Department on Aging, South Carolina Department of Disabilities and Special Needs, South Carolina Department of Veterans' Affairs, South Carolina Department of Education, South Carolina Office of Adult Education, South Carolina Technical College System, South Carolina Department of Corrections, other state government agencies, school districts, non-profits and community organizations, ISPs, South Carolina Education Association, HBCUs, South Carolina Public Libraries, South Carolina Department of Corrections, Lead for America
+Potential Partners: South Carolina Commission for Minority Affairs, South Carolina Department on Aging, South Carolina Department of Disabilities and Special Needs, South Carolina Department of Veterans' Affairs, South Carolina Department of Education, South Carolina Technical Colleges, South Carolina Department of Corrections, other state government agencies, school districts, non-profits and community organizations, ISPs, South Carolina Education Association

-- Establish a statewide framework for Digital Literacy (test or another metric). - Work with education and non-profit partners to develop Digital Literacy training curriculum with options tailored to prioritized Covered Populations and provide guidance for integration into public K-12 schools, adult education, technical colleges, senior programs, correctional facility programs and existing education programs that are underperforming or underserved. - Support existing public and private training programs including apprenticeships and those focused on re-entry of incarcerated individuals that aim to expand the telecommunications and cybersecurity workforce by bolstering digital skills and creating career opportunities. - Identify Covered Populations and geographic areas with greatest Digital Literacy needs to prioritize in Digital Equity grant program scoring. - Meet with state agencies and non-profit organizations that offer similar programs and serve Covered Populations to establish a network of potential implementation partners, share priorities for Digital Equity and raise awareness of upcoming Digital Equity grant program. - Create digital training standards for partners and grant recipients to provide services that match established standards. - Coordinate with SCBBO to leverage non-deployment BEAD funds to promote apprenticeship programs with South Carolina Technical College System and ISPs.
+- Establish a statewide framework for Digital Literacy (test or another metric). - Work with education and non-profit partners to develop Digital Literacy training curriculum with options tailored to prioritized covered populations and provide guidance for integration into public K-12 schools and existing education programs that are underperforming or underserved. - Support existing public and private training programs including apprenticeships that aim to expand the telecommunications and cybersecurity workforce by bolstering digital skills and creating career opportunities.

+- Identify Covered Populations and geographic areas with greatest Digital Literacy needs to prioritize in Digital Equity grant program scoring. - Meet with state agencies and non-profit organizations that offer similar programs and serve covered populations to establish a network of potential implementation partners, share priorities for digital equity and raise awareness of upcoming digital equity grant program. - Create digital training standards for partners and grant recipients to provide services that match established standards.

-• Decrease share of population that does not feel confident in their ability to use the internet.
+• Increase share of population that feels confident in their ability to use the internet.